dotlovesyou/dot/.devcontainer/README.md

 1. Open the project in Visual Studio Code.
 2. Press `Ctrl+Shift+P` and select `Dev Containers: Reopen in Container`.
 3. Select the desired python environment and wait for the container to build.
-4. Once the container is built, you can start developing Pippin.
+4. Once the container is built, you can start developing Dot.

 ### Troubleshooting Common Issues